Updated Jan 2023

 If you see any exclamation marks here, or any hardware without drivers, you an right-click and update the drivers easily.

-Windows 10 does a pretty good job of setting up drivers, but these are the default drivers only.
+Windows 10 and Windows 11 do a pretty good job of setting up drivers, but these are the default drivers only.
 To ensure you have the very latest installed, you need to search the manufacturer website for the motherboard drivers.
 If you don't know the part number or model number, you can find this by searching for System Information in the start menu, and looking there:

 Finding The Motherboard Model Number